winton/mover/README.markdown

 article.move_to(:archived)
 </pre>

-To automatically move a record's relationships, each relationship will need a movable <code>:archived</code> table and an <code>is_movable :archived</code> call in the model.
+To automatically move the record's relationships as well, repeat the last two sections for each relationship.

 Restoring records
 -----------------